Port of Abidjan (Ivory Coast)

 Africa) and the Port of Dakar (Senegal).

-- Largest port in West Africa
+- The largest port in West Africa

 - The second-largest African Port

-- Container Transshipment
+- Container Transhipment

 - Deep-water port

-- Oil production activities
+- Petroleum production activities

-- Top exports: manganese, timber, and agri-products (pineapple, cocoa, coffee,
+- Top exports: manganese, timber, and agri-products (pineapple, cocoa, coffee, and banana)

 - Free trade zone for information technology and biotechnology in Grand Bassam.
 Mahatma Gandhi technology park.